A Relevant Church Website – The Essentials

 2) Embrace Communities

 How does your web site intimately connect with the diverse groups within your church?
 Churches typically communicate as if there were only one audience with very broad, but similar needs.
 The concept of tribes illustrates specific, connected groups and their affinity for the ministries to which they are most connected.
 Your web content must speak to the congregation as a whole, but more importantly, it must speak to the multitude of tribes and their community needs.
 Youth are a perfect example of a tribal community within a church body.
-This tribe has a unique language, method of communicating and set of needs.
-Understanding their tribal perspective is essential in order to connect with them in relevant ways.
+This teen-aged tribe has its own special language, specific methods of communicating, and a unique set of needs.
+Understanding the youth-aged community from a tribal perspective is essential in order to connect with them in relevant ways.
+Elder adults are another tribal community within the church.
 Going tribal means creating authentic messages that appeal to specific tribal needs and expectations.
-A tribal approach to web content and web applications insures people are more apt to connect and more likely to become intimately connected.
+A tribal communications approach to web content and web applications insures people are more apt to connect and more likely to become intimately connected.

 3) Consider This: Your Online Presence Is Your Brand